niklasramo/dragdoll/docs/docs/draggable.md

 });
 ```

 Updates the the draggable's settings.
 Accepts [`DraggableSettings`](#settings) as the first argument, only the options you provide will be updated.
+Note that you only need to provide the options you want to change, the rest will be left as default.

 ### use